The ABCs of Resilience: Getting Better At Bouncing Back

-At its core, we can think of our resilience as our ability to bounce back, to get back up when we’ve been knocked down.
-Typically, in most workplaces, we think of being knocked down as really meaning experiencing some form of emotional stress or strain, a negative event in the workplace that knocks us off our perch.
+At its core, we can think of our resilience as our ability to bounce back when we’ve been knocked down.
+At work, “being knocked down” typically means experiencing some stress or strain, or a negative event in the workplace that knocks us off our perch.

-Clearly, more detailed definitions exist that reference our ability to use our resources to successfully navigate adverse situations, but for our purposes our simpler definition will do.
+Clearly, more detailed definitions exist that reference our ability to use our resources to successfully navigate adverse situations.
+For our purposes our simpler definition will do.

 We know that when we experience psycho-social strains like those described above, that we are not at our best.
 In the immediate, we usually enter the fight or flight mode and are less able to perform well.
-If we continue under psycho-social strain for a longer duration, then we tend to experience longer, potentially chronic stress and all of its associated symptoms.
+If we continue under psycho-social strain for a long time we may develop chronic stress and its associated symptoms.

-The more resilient we are, the less likely we are to be knocked down by a stressor and the more quickly we are able to get back onto our feet.
-This is obviously a good thing as it helps us return to being at our best more quickly, and reduces the risk of us becoming stressed.
+We all have different levels of resilience (This Brief Resilience Scale may help you assess yours).
+The more resilient we are, the less likely we are to be knocked down by a stressor, and the more quickly we are able to get back up.
+This is obviously a good thing.
+Quickly returning to our best improves our performance and reduces the risk of us becoming stressed.

 Improving Resilience: The ABCs of resilience

-The ABCs of resilience split our ability to improve our resilience into three separate and memorable stages: Awareness, Being-well and Coping.
+The ABCs of resilience split our ability to improve our resilience into three factors: Awareness, Being-well and Coping.
 It’s possible to improve across all three of these areas and, in doing so, increase our overall resilience as individuals.

 A – Awareness

-As with many areas of personal development and growth, developing an awareness of how we operate, how we respond to different situations and how different things affect us is a great starting point for growing our resilience.
+As with many areas of personal development and growth, developing self awareness is important.
+Learning how we respond to different situations and how different things affect us is a great starting point for growing our resilience.

 If we understand the types of things that knock us down, how they knock us down and how we feel throughout the process, we can improve our ability to overcome them.
-We can improve our ability to spot stressors coming, to avoid them, to mitigate them and to rationalize them when we experience them.
+We can improve our ability to preempt stressors, to avoid them, to mitigate them and to rationalize them when we experience them.

-As a starting point to improve our awareness, we should do two things: understand our sources of stress and understand how we respond to stress (how it makes us feel).
+As a starting point to improve our awareness, we should do two things.
+We should understand our sources of stress and understand how we respond to stress (how it makes us feel).

 To understand our sources of stress we should think about situations where we’ve felt knocked off our perch and try to identify what it was that knocked us off.
 By understanding what these factors are, we can better predict how we’ll respond to situations and take appropriate preventative and mitigating actions.
 As a starting point, you might want to look at the six main areas of stress at work as identified by the UK’s Health and Safety Executive.